Getting Started With Chickens

 Waterers come in different designs as well.
 There are more expensive ones like automatic ones and cheaper ones like plastic ones.
 Each has their pros and cons.
 Our favorite is this one from Tractor Supply.

 If purchasing chicks, you will need to purchase litter.
 The most popular type of litter for chicks is wood shavings.
-Cedar shavings is a big NO NO and there is controversy over the safety of using pine shavings.
+Cedar shavings are a big NO NO and there is controversy over the safety of using pine shavings.
 Many experienced chicken tenders will suggest using Aspen litter, but it can be very costly since bedding should be changed every 2-3 days depending on the mess.
 Which ever bedding you choose, the used bedding will be a great start for a compost pile!

 Whether you are purchasing chicks or mature hens, you will need predator proof housing.
 There are SO many options when it comes to chicken coops, it can be overwhelming.
 Here are some things to consider whether you are buying a kit, having someone build it for you or you are doing it yourself: